iluvjava/Maths/AMATH 501/Vector Calculus/Stoke's Theorem.md

 #### Fluid Dynamics Interpretations

-So, this theorem is created at the dawn of Fluid Dynamics, hence some of the most relavent ideas related to it is fluid dynamics.
+So, this theorem is created at the dawn of Fluid Dynamics, hence some of the most relevant ideas related to it is fluid dynamics.

 def: $\vec{u}$: The fluid velocity field.